Alternate Spellings of Given Name: Jairus, Jarius, Jeremiah, Jerry. Alternate Spellings of Surname: Barnhard, Bernhard, Bernhardt

 1865 – 1866

-On New Year’s Day 1865 at Stevenson, Virginia, 1st Sergeant Thomas Leisenring, one of the men who had stepped in to fill the void when the second of G Company’s captains was killed in battle, was promoted to the rank of Captain.
+On New Year’s Day 1865 at Stevenson, Virginia, First Sergeant Thomas Leisenring, one of the men who had stepped in to fill the void when the second of G Company’s captains was killed in battle, was promoted to the rank of captain.
 Then, in February 1865, after being assigned to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah, he, Private Jairus Bernhard and the other men of the 47th Pennsylvania were ordered to move, via Winchester and Kernstown, back to Washington, D.C.
 By 19 April 1864, the 47th Pennsylvania Volunteers were responsible for helping to defend the nation’s capital following the assassination of President Abraham Lincoln.
 Encamped near Fort Stevens, they were resupplied and received new uniforms.

 Ruins of the Catholic Cathedral, Charleston, South Carolina, 1865 (George N. Barnard.
 U.S. Library of Congress, public domain).